kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 Set-DhcpServerv4OptionValue -ScopeId 192.168.5.0 -OptionId 43 -Value ([System.Text.Encoding]::ASCII.GetBytes("5A1N;B2;K4;I198.18.129.100;J80"))
 ```

-The DHCP scope will be modified to look like this in Windows DHCP Administrative tool: **change image!***
+The DHCP scope will be modified to look like this in Windows DHCP Administrative tool:

 ![json](./images/DNACDHCPoption43.png?raw=true "Import JSON")